warpdotdev/workflows/README.md

 # The name of the workflow.
 name: Uninstall a Homebrew package and all of its dependencies
 # The corresponding command for the workflow.
 Any arguments should be surrounded with two curly braces.
 E.g `command {{arg}}`.
-command: "brew tap beeftornado/rmtree\nbrew rmtree {{package_name}}"
+command: |-
+ brew tap beeftornado/rmtree
+ brew rmtree {{package_name}}
-# Any tags that workflow should be categorized with.
+# Any tags that the workflow should be categorized with.
 tags:
   - homebrew
 # A description the workflow.